-The UN Human Settlements Program (UN Habitat) Cities and Climate Change Initiative (CCCI) seeks to enhance the preparedness and mitigation activities of cities in developing countries.
-To facilitate this, CCCI has developed a framework, titled Planning for Climate Change: A Strategic, Values-based Approach for Urban Planners (Ingram & Hamilton 2014), which underpins the approach taken in this vulnerability assessment.
+The UN Human Settlements Programme (UN Habitat) Cities and Climate Change Initiative (CCCI) seeks to enhance the preparedness and mitigation activities of cities in developing countries.
+This vulnerability assessment forms part of this broader initiative, informed by the Planning for Climate Change: A Strategic, Values-based Approach for Urban Planners (Ingram & Hamilton 2014).
 This framework is being applied concurrently in multiple cities across 11 countries in the Asia-Pacific Region, with 10 urban climate change vulnerability assessments from a diverse range of developing countries currently publicly available online.
 CCCI aims to have 300 cities in the Asia-Pacific Region completing similar strategies by 2015.
 These assessments represent the conclusion of the first module of a 4-phase assessment process, with further steps identifying, prioritising, implementing and monitoring adaptation actions designed to be led by local government partners and stakeholders.
+This report constitutes the final output of Phase 1 for Port Vila, Vanuatu.

-Overview of the City
+2 Overview of the City

-1.3 City Context & Geography
+2.1 City Context and Geography